pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 ### Learn about docs versions

 Currently, we maintain versions of TiDB documentation using branches, each doc version with a separate branch.

+- The documentation under development is maintained in the `master` branch.
+- The published documentation is maintained in the corresponding `release-<verion>` branch.

 ### Use cherry-pick labels